DBraun/TD-Faust/README.md

 process = freq : os.osc : _*gain <: si.bus(2);
 ```

-If you compile this with a Faust Base, the Base will create a secondary page of custom parameters titled "Control".
-Because of the code we've written there will be two Float parameters named "Freq" and "Volume".
+If you compile this with a Faust Base, the Base will create a "Control" page of custom parameters.
+Because of the code we've written, there will be two Float parameters named "Freq" and "Volume".
 In order to automatically create a UI, pressing compile will save a JSON file inside a directory called `dsp_output`.
 These files are meant to be temporary and are deleted each time `TD-Faust.toe` opens.

 ### Group Voices and Dynamic Voices